TheJessieKirk/jam_fallout_3/JXPGermantownJailersKey/JXPGermantownJailersKey Readme.txt

                         5. UNINSTALLATION INSTRUCTIONS

-    1. Delete the files “JXPGermantownJailersKey.esp”.
+    1. Delete the file “JXPGermantownJailersKey.esp”.
 The mod is now uninstalled.

                                  6. CHANGELOG